 - Integrated Controls: While heat pumps are capable of meeting 100% of a home's heating needs, some customers may choose to continue using their existing heating system to meet a portion of their heating needs.
 In some of these cases, the operation of new heat pumps must be integrated with the existing system in order to qualify for rebates.
 Integrated controls help minimize the use of your existing system while maximizing the use of your heat pump to get maximum savings and comfort.

 - Electric Usage: A heat pump is an electrical system, so running one will add to your electrical use.
 In many cases, that additional electrical use is offset by savings elsewhere, such as a propane or oil heating fuel bill.
 Of course, if you’re adding a heat pump where there was no cooling source before, it will increase your electric use.

-- No-Cost Coaching Service: CMLP offers a heating/cooling coaching service through its Concord Clean Comfort Program.
-Trained coaches help you figure out if heat pumps are the right heating and cooling solution for your home or business and help you navigate the process of getting a heat pump installed.
+- No-Cost Coaching Service for Homeowners: CMLP offers a heating/cooling coaching service through its Concord Clean Comfort Program.
+Trained coaches help you figure out if heat pumps are the right heating and cooling solution for your home and help you navigate the process of getting a heat pump installed.
 The coaching service is supported by CMLP and grant funds.
 Meet the coaches and learn more.

-- Participating Air-Source Heat Pump Contractors: Customers can request quotes from installers on the Concord Clean Comfort Program’s Air Source Heat Pump Participating Contractor List (PCL), knowing that these contractors are familiar with CMLP’s rebate program and have a track record of success and customer satisfaction.
-However, customers are not required to use the PCL to complete a heat pump installation in Concord, or to receive CMLP’s air source heat pump rebates or other heat pump-related services.
+- Participating Heat Pump Contractors: Customers can request quotes from installers on the Concord Clean Comfort Program’s Heat Pump Participating Contractor List (PCL).
+However, customers are not required to use the PCL to complete a heat pump installation in Concord, or to receive CMLP’s heat pump rebates or other heat pump-related services.
 Click here for the PCL.